wp-plugins/information-reel/readme.txt

 = Plugin configuration =

-1. Drag and drop the widget.

 Go to Widgets page under Appearance menu, Drag and drop Information Reel widget into your side bar.
 It’s very easy.

 = Frequently asked questions =

 Q1.
 Can we display more announcements at same time?

-Yes, it’s scrolling so we can display many at same time.
+Yes, its scrolling so we can display many at same time.

 Q2.
 Can we display announcement in random order?